phpredis/phpredis/cluster.markdown

 Set this variable to "rediscluster" to inform phpredis that this is a cluster instance.

 ### session.save_path
-The save path for cluster based session storage takes the form of a PHP GET request, and requires that you specify at least on `seed` node.
+The save path for cluster based session storage takes the form of a PHP GET request, and requires that you specify at least one `seed` node.
 Other options you can specify are as follows:

 * _timeout (double)_:  The amount of time phpredis will wait when connecting or writing to the cluster.
 * _read_timeout (double)_: The amount of time phpredis will wait for a result from the cluster.